petartotev/PT_Demo_SpringBoot/README.md

 spring.datasource.username=your_username
 spring.datasource.password=your_password
 spring.datasource.driver-class-name=org.postgresql.Driver
 # Optional: Enable SQL logging
 spring.jpa.show-sql=true
 spring.datasource.initialization-mode=always
 ```
 5. Make sure you have the Car table created by creating `schema.sql` in resource directory with query "IF NOT EXISTS CREATE".
-This doesn't work!
+⚠️ WARNING: This doesn't work!
 I needed to create this manually by executing the query in DBeaver.
 6. Refactor the Repository and Controller as it currently is.

 ## Use Redis